 The aim was to create globally diversified equity-bond portfolios that take ESG principles into account and to gain exposure to the key global markets in terms of global market capitalization.
-The portfolios aimed to gain exposure to all major regions that set the trend for global equity markets, particularly the United States, Europe, and Japan.
-Moreover, for a truly globally diversified investment strategy, it is desirable to include emerging market equities, which, as research shows, provide significant diversification effects and help reduce the volatility of a global portfolio.
+The portfolios aimed to gain exposure to all major regions that set the trend for global equity markets, particularly the North American, European and Pacific regions.
+Moreover, for a truly globally diversified investment strategy, it is desirable to include emerging market equities, but excluding China due to uncertain business environment as well as data clarity when assessing ESG metrics.

 When constructing the strategic allocation of portfolios across these four regions, both the importance and size (in terms of market capitalization) of each region, as well as the distribution and size of responsible and sustainable companies worldwide, were taken into account.
 These companies are most commonly found in developed countries and are typically large-cap companies.

-To achieve the target exposure, ETFs from ESG leaders BlackRock (iShares), Amundi, UBS, and Xtrackers were selected, primarily based on exposure, liquidity, and sustainability criteria.
+The current situation perceives factors of small companies, momentum and value with relatively higher potential, therefore they are included in the strategy, as well as the technology sector represented by securities focused on artificial intelligence and big data.
+To achieve the target exposure, ETFs from ESG leaders BlackRock (iShares), Amundi, UBS, d Xtrackers, JP Morgan, First Trust, WisdomTree, AXA and Ark Invest were selected, primarily based on exposure, liquidity, and sustainability criteria.